 For me to react authentically in life, I have to know who I am and what I’m feeling – a feat easier said than done for a codependent adult child of an alcoholic.
 (How do codependents greet each other?
 “Hi!
 How am I?”)
 Hiking alone is, for me, one of the most powerful ways to arrive at this knowledge – especially longer thru-hikes that entail a week or so on the trail.
 In 2012 I did the Wonderland Trail, about 100 miles and 22K’ of climbing/descending, and in 2013, still recovering from radiation treatment, I did a section of the Pacific Crest Trail (PCT) covering 75 miles and 16K’ of climbing/descending.
 Hiking alone, the only interactions are between you and “nature,” people who’ve made or walked the trail before you, and the present-day hikers you meet.
 Many, many hours are spent in your own company.
 Incredible beauties are witnessed.
 Countless decisions are made.
 And each day brings a few hazards that call for courage.

 The first days, in my case, are about purging.
 On Rainier, I found myself crying for two days.
-My boyfriend, who had taught me nearly every trail skill I knew, and I were broken up at the time.
+This was my first major hike after breaking up with my boyfriend, who had taught me nearly every trail skill I knew.
 But beyond that, I was coming to terms with the passing of youthful illusions that life stretches on and on.
 How did I, Louisa, get to be 52?
 Who was this lined, graying woman I’d become?
 On the PCT, I expected tears again, but instead met with fear.
 I’d begun by traversing Stevens Pass ski resort, and when the trail dropped from there into woods and rounded a hillside to a wholly new vista of indifferent, towering mountains through which I would pass, I got scared.
 “What the fuck am I doing?!”
 I thought.
 “What if a bear comes?
 Mountain lion?
 Rapist?
 What if I fall and no one even knows?”
 It took me a day or two to realize my deepest fears centered around cancer.
 It had struck me, it seemed, out of nowhere, threatening everything I love, forcing me through a prolonged nightmare of treatment from which there was no escape.

 In both cases, I had nowhere to run from these feelings.
 I had to walk in their company, trudge in their muck until I truly got to know them.
 In both cases, I came out on the other side to delight in a freedom so airy and light, I can’t possibly describe it.
 The grief for all I’d lost turned to gratitude for the immense wealth I still had – these stunningly gorgeous surroundings plus the strength and know-how to travel though them.
 The fear of cancer and all other scariness turned into a reconciliation with god.
 Cancer happens, but I could choose to love all the cells on my team striving to protect me from it, and the many generations of medical experts all working to cure people.
 I would choose to put my trust in goodness.